Electric vs. combustion - are electric boat engines worthwhile?

 As a rule of thumb, AGM batteries are about three times heavier.
 Usually, the tank flies out of the boat during a retrofit and provides enough space and a certain frame for additional weight on the boat.
 It is important to design the battery as optimally as possible, then a little more weight in the boat is almost no more disadvantage.
 Especially with sailing boats, they sometimes need a little more weight in the keel.

-Depending on your needs, we will be happy to find a suitable charging option for your boat or an electric drive with the appropriate range.
-However, an electric motor is not useful for every range and every application.
+Depending on your needs, we will be happy to jointly find a suitable charging option for your boat or an E-drive with the appropriate range.
+However, an electric motor is not really useful for every range and every area of application.

 Conclusion: comparison of electric and combustion engines